Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Materials and Methods

 \subsubsection{CPPN designed and integration to U-net and V-net}

 To define our CPPN’s inputs we created normalized-coordinate volumes $X_c$, $Y_c$, $Z_c$.
-The normalized coordinates $(x_n,y_n,z_n)$ of a point of coordinates $(x,y,z) \in [|1,320|]^3$ were calculated as follows:
+The normalized coordinates $(x_n,y_n,z_n)$ of a point of coordinates $(x,y,z)$ were calculated as follows:

+Where $N_x$, $N_y$ and $N_z$ correspond to the number of pixel in $x$,$y$ and $z$ axis.
 Thus, $x_n, z_n \in [-1,1]$ and $y_n \in [0,1]$ which takes into account the symmetry between the right and left hemispheres of the brain and allow for the generation of symmetrical patterns.
 Finaly, $X_c$, $Y_c$ and $Z_c$ were defined so that for each point of coordinates $(x,y,z)$ :

-An example of $X_c$, $Y_c$ and $Z_c$ slices for a given $z$ (coronal plan) is shown in Fig.\ref{fig:CPPN_in}.a.
-The CPPN architecture is described in Fig.\ref{fig:CPPN_in}.b, the concatenation of the normalized coordinate maps, their squares and their component-wise products (Hadamard : $\odot$) are used as inputs ($I$) to a 3-layer CNN.
+An example of $X_c$, $Y_c$ and $Z_c$ slices for a given $z$ (coronal plan) is shown in Fig.\ref{fig:CPPN_in_CIBM}.a.
+The CPPN architecture is described in Fig.\ref{fig:CPPN_in_CIBM}.b, the concatenation of the normalized coordinate maps, their squares and their component-wise products (Hadamard : $\odot$) are used as inputs ($I$) to a 3-layer CNN.
 This CNN’s layers are composed of $1 \times 1 (\times1) $ convolution operations, one BN and then one ReLU activation.
 In the first layer, the $1 \times 1 (\times1) $ convolutions combine the 9 inputs linearly to generate a quadrics (ellipsoid, hyperboloid, $\hdots$).
-As an example the i-th output of the first layer $O_{1,i}$, before BN and ReLU, is:
+As an example the i-th output of the first layer $O_{1,i}$ ($O_1$ can be seen in Fig.\ref{fig:CPPN_in_CIBM}.b), before BN and ReLU, is:

 It is an exact quadratic function of the coordinates with $w_{i,k}$ and $b_i$ being the k-th weights and the bias of the i-th neuron of the first layer respectively.
 The outputs of the first layer are then combined together by the second and the third layer to create more complex patterns that are non-linear compositions of quadrics.
 We expect these patterns to be able to help the network figure out where the CVS is located.
 For instance, some shapes can be identified as regions where the CVS is not likely to be whereas others will be identified as regions where the CVS might be located.
-However, more complex interactions and logical operations could occur.
-To enable the U-net and the V-net to be end-to-end trained with the CPPN, the patterns are learnt in parallel of the low-level features before being concatenated with the main network (Fig.\ref{fig:CPPN_in}.c).
-Consequently, the extraction of low-level features is kept translation invariant.
+However, more complex interactions and logical operations could occur.\\